 4. Saying that cholesterol fat is bad for us was a mistake.
 The belief that cholesterol causes heart disease and that lowering one's cholesterol level artificially is conducive to health is almost entirely untrue.
 More

 You can read all about fats, together with the supporting research evidence for the above, in Twenty-First Century Nutrition and Family Health.
 If you have children, or are hoping to have them, you really ought to read this book and start putting its advice into practice, so that your kids don't become overweight or suffer heart attacks because of the kinds of food that the food industry is feeding to most of us nowadays.
+It's not that expensive.
 A lifetime of health for the price of a visit to Starbucks is an investment opportunity that it would be irresponsible to ignore!
 Learn more about it.